 “Increased competition across the industry will mean customers have more ability to shop around for the best deal for them when looking at an interest-only home loan.”

-According to the APRA figures, in terms of banks home loan commitments, the proportion of interest-only loans are now 16.2% much lower than the proportion seen two years ago (37%).
+The APRA figures representing bank home loan commitments has shown that the proportion of interest-only loans has decreased to 16.2%, which proves lower than the number two years ago (37%).

-Notwithstanding the removal of the interest-only benchmark, ADIs still need to ensure they maintain adequate oversight of the level and type of interest-only lending, consistent with APRA’s Prudential Practice Guide APG223 Residential Mortgage Lending and ASIC’s responsible lending obligations on borrower requirements and objectives.
+With the removal of the interest-only benchmark, ADI’s are still required to maintain adequate oversight of the level and type of interest-only lending, and ensure it’s consistent with the APRA’s Prudential Practice Guide APG223 Residential Mortgage Lending and ASIC’s responsible lending obligations on borrower requirements and objectives.